-All U.S. Department of Transportation (DOT)-mandated drug test collections will require a new Custody and Control Form (CCF) starting Sunday, July 1, 2018.
-With the expiration date just days away, we put together some information to help navigate the history of this change and what immediate actions collectors, employers, and laboratories need to take.
+All U.S. Department of Transportation (DOT)-mandated drug test collections will require a new Custody and Control Form (CCF) following the expiration on August 30, 2021.
+With the expiration date coming soon, we put together some information to help navigate the history of this change and what immediate actions collectors, employers, and laboratories need to take.
 Why is taking action important?
-Because using expired forms will cause testing delays if used after June 30.
+Because using expired forms will cause testing delays.

 Federal CCF expiration checklist: